Hadamard Tail from Initial Data on the Light Cone: Solving the Characteristic Initial Value Problem for the Hadamard Tail

-where the subindices $N$, $E$, $W$ and $S$ in $V$ refer to the point on the grid where $V$ is to be evaluated.
+where, as mentioned, the subindices $N$, $E$, $W$ and $S$ in $V$ refer to the point on the grid where $V$ is to be evaluated.
 For the remaining three integrals, we Taylor expand the integrands about the central point $O=(u_O,v_O)$ in the square.
-The Taylor series expansion of the product of two smooth functions $F(v,u)$ and $G(v,u)$ about $O$ is \begin{widetext}
+A function $F(v,u)$ which is analytic at the point $O$ admits a Taylor series expansion about $O$: \begin{widetext}

 \end{widetext} where $K$ determines the order in the expansion.
-We expand in this manner the last three integrands in Eq.~\eqref{eqn:squareIntegralV} (replacing $F$ and $G$ in Eq.~\eqref{eqn:FGTaylorSeries} by the appropriate functions) to the desired order.
+We expand in this manner the last three integrands in Eq.~\eqref{eqn:squareIntegralV} (replacing $F$ in Eq.~\eqref{eqn:FGTaylorSeries} by the appropriate functions) to the desired order.